 - Can recognise their own name.

-Don’t panic my 5 year old with autism cannot do many of these things.
+Don’t panic my autistic 6 year old cannot do many of these things.
 It is also important to remember that even the most advanced kids will be struggling with these things when they start school.

 What is Transition Support Funding?